 The health of our boys is also overseen by three school doctors, five nurses, a team of psychologists and an adolescent psychiatrist.

-Eton is a full boarding school with no day or weekly students.
+Eton is a full boarding school with no day or weekly pupils.
 Typically there are just over 50 boys in a boarding House, approximately ten in each block (year group).
 This offers a distinctive balance between small Houses, which provide a strong pastoral base, within a large, varied and challenging school.
 From the very beginning, each boy has his own study-bedroom: there are no shared rooms.
 Boys thus have their own private space and are required to organise themselves and to develop self-discipline in meeting tasks and deadlines.

 A new boy to the school will come to know the people in his House community very well indeed – especially his House Master and Dame, who in partnership are principally responsible for his overall welfare and well-being.
 In addition to the House Master and Dame, each House has a Deputy House Master, two Assistant Masters and a Dame’s Assistant attached, as well as domestic staff.
 Some Houses also have a resident House Tutor.
 These adults offer support and encouragement in every aspect of a boy’s life but without unnecessary intrusion.
 It is a delicate and important balance: boys are encouraged to share problems with those that can help, but are steered towards mature resolution of them through their own thought and effort.